Bitcoin Zooms To Record Beyond $72,000

 Wright says that he is Nakamoto, author of a white paper that introduced the cryptocurrency to the world in 2008.

-Crypto Open Patent Alliance (COPA), a non-profit organisation set up to keep cryptocurrency technology free from patents, is suing Wright over the claims.
+Crypto Open Patent Alliance, a non-profit organisation set up to keep cryptocurrency technology free from patents, is suing Wright over the claims.

 Legal Disclaimer: